staempfli/magento2-module-pdf/README.md

 ## Troubleshooting

-### The switch print-media, is not support using unpatched qt:
+### The switch --print-media, is not support using unpatched qt:

 * `wkhtmltopdf` should not be installed via apt-get.
 See:
     * http://stackoverflow.com/questions/18758589/wkhtmltopdf-installation-error-on-ubuntu